 How to Maximize the Benefits of an HSA

 Hopefully, you are still tracking with me.
 But, you may be wondering, if I have a higher deductible plan and therefore have to pay more out of pocket, how will the investments in my HSA ever grow?

 This is our second year with an HSA; we’ve funded the maximum amount each year.
 Last year, whenever we had a medical expense, we used money from our HSA to pay the bills.
 Our medical expenses were about $3,000, and I’ll admit it was nice to make that payment from the HSA and not worry about it.
 The downside is that $3,000 is now out of the HSA and cannot be invested and grow tax-free over several decades.

 This year, we decided not to pay our medical bills from our HSA funds.
 This is where the magic of an HSA comes into play.
 Last month, we received a bill for $1,200.
 One option would have been to pay that bill using money already in our HSA.
-However, this year we started paying any bills out of pocket from our savings.
+However, this year, we started paying bills out of pocket from our savings.
 Therefore, since we aren’t pulling that $1,200 out of our HSA, it can grow tax-free for decades until we retire.

 Since we saved the $1,200 receipt, we can pull that money out of the HSA tax-free at any point.
 Of course, if we pull out sooner rather than later, we’ll miss out on the growth over the years, but it’s still nice to have the ability to have access to that money tax-free if necessary.
 We save our qualified medical expense receipts in a Google Drive document.

 How Much Will Our HSA Be Worth At Retirement?